Below is a list of services provided by both locations:

 Examinations for Children

 Children should have their first routine eye examination between two and three years of age.
 However, if there are concerns such as an eye turn, frequent rubbing and blinking, infections or failure to meet developmental milestones, infants, as young as 6 months of age, can be examined by our doctors.
-Eye examinations for children are crucial as 1 in 4 school-aged children have undiagnosed vision problems that can adversely affect their ability to learn.
-Your child does not need to be able to identify letters to have an eye examination.

 Emergency Eye Care Services